 All the threads come together at the ZSVR, as it checks compliance with obligations on the part of both online retailers and dual systems.
 It is a foundation under civil law and is responsible for the following tasks, among others:

 - Registration of manufacturers before placing on the market

 - Receiving data reports from manufacturers and systems

-- Maintaining a register of inspectors (expert appraisers, auditors, tax consultants, chartered accountants)
+- Maintaining a register of inspectors (experts, auditors, tax consultants, sworn auditors)

-The Central Packaging Registry collects and manages the registration data of the manufacturers and the data on the quantities and types of packaging as well as the mass flow verifications that it receives from the systems.
-You will find further information about the Central Packaging Registry here: www.verpackungsregister.org.
+- The Central Agency therefore collects and manages the registration data of the manufacturers and the data on quantities and types of packaging as well as the volume flow certificates that it receives from the systems.

-Eco-friendly packaging is the future – Sustainability will become even more relevant, not only for the environment: the dual systems under the new German Packaging Act (VerpackG) are called upon to encourage packagings that are particularly recycling friendly or contain recyclates or renewable raw materials.
-This means that in the medium term calculation of the participation fees will be governed by ecological criteria.
+Sustainability will pay off even more in future, and not just for the environment: the German Packaging Act encourages the dual systems to promote packaging that is particularly easy to recycle or is made from recyclates or renewable raw materials.
+This means that in the medium term, the calculation of participation fees should be based on ecological criteria.

-Manufacturers and distributors also have a social responsibility and should therefore contribute to saving limited resources through sustainable packaging and recycling.
-Der Grüne Punkt can help in this!
-Even today, many packaging for transport or sales can already be designed to meet these criteria.
-Der Grüne Punkt will be pleased to assist you in regard to recycling-friendly design, product development, and optimization of your packaging, or will advise you on using high-quality recyclates.
+Manufacturers and retailers also have a social responsibility and should also help to conserve finite resources by using sustainable packaging and recycling.
+The systems help with this!
+Many secondary and sales packaging can already be designed to meet these criteria.
+Der Grüne Punkt will be happy to support you with the recycling-friendly design, product development and optimization of your packaging or advise you on the use of high-quality recyclates.